Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Discrimination for individualized treatment effects

-Conditioning on $g_0(\cdot)$ in equation \eqref{eq:delta_trt} aims to achieve prognostic balance, which bears resemblance to prognostic score analysis \cite{hansen_prognostic_2008, nguyen_use_2019}.
+Adjusting for $g_0(\cdot)$ in equation \eqref{eq:delta_trt} aims to achieve prognostic balance, which bears resemblance to prognostic score analysis \cite{hansen_prognostic_2008, nguyen_use_2019}.
 Conditioning on $g_1(\cdot)$ in equation \eqref{eq:delta_ctrl} is just the mirror image for $g_1(\cdot)$.
 In practice, $g_0(\cdot)$ and/or $g_1(\cdot)$ will of course have to be estimated and the exact equalities will become approximations.
-For continuous outcomes, equation \eqref{eq:delta_trt} allows evaluation of predictions $\hat{\delta}(\bm{x}_j)$ against residuals $Y_j - \hat{g}_0(\bm{x}_j)$ for $j=1\ldots,n_j$, and equation \eqref{eq:delta_ctrl} allows evaluation of predictions $-\hat{\delta}(\bm{x}_i)$ against residuals $Y_i - \hat{g}_1(\bm{x}_i)$ for $i=1\ldots,n_i$.\footnote{Either way, one arm can be used to estimate the relevant $\hat{g}(\cdot)$ and the other arm to evaluate $\hat{\delta}(\cdot)$.
-Alternatively, an external model $\hat{g}(\cdot)$ might be used, but, as demonstrated in the simulation study, bias will be introduced if this external model does not fit the data well.} A key benefit of this approach is that matching is not required.
-However, extension of such a residual-based approach to binary outcome data is not clear.
-Hence, we implemented a 1:1 matching procedure similar to cben-$\hat{\delta}$, but with two important differences.
+However, estimates of either one provide a matching target that is (i) one-dimensional, and (ii) is a weighted function of $\bm{x}$ aiming to retain just those elements that are required to reach $\EX(O_{ij}^*|\bm{x}_i, \bm{x}_j) = \Delta(\bm{x}_j)$ (adjusting for $g_0(\cdot)$) or $\EX(O_{ij}^*|\bm{x}_i, \bm{x}_j) = \Delta(\bm{x}_i)$ (adjusting for $g_1(\cdot)$).
+Hence, we implemented a 1:1 matching procedure similar to the c-for-benefit, but with two important differences.
 First, matching was performed based on $\hat{g}_0(\bm{x})$ as opposed to predicted treatment effect.
-Thereby, whenever $\hat{g}_0(\bm{x}_i)=\hat{g}_0(\bm{x}_j)$, the expected difference between $Y_i$ and $Y_j$ \textit{does} equal $\hat{\delta}(\bm{x}_j)$ if the models for $g_0$ and $g_1$ are correct.
-Second, and following from the previous, this implementation evaluated concordance between $\hat{\delta}(\bm{x}_j)$ (as opposed to $\hat{\delta}_{ij}$) and the corresponding $O_{ij}$'s.
+Second, concordance was evaluated between the individual level $\hat{\delta}(\bm{x}_j)$, as opposed to the averaged $\hat{\delta}_{ij}$, and the corresponding adjusted $O_{ij}^*$'s, which fits our estimand $\theta_d$ under perfect matching on $g_0(\bm{x})$.
+Imperfect matching may arise from error in $\hat{g}_0(\cdot)$ and unavailable matches on the level of $\hat{g}_0(\cdot)$.
 We will further refer to this implementation as cben-$\hat{y}^0$.
 Note that a mirror image alternative could be performed when matching on $\hat{g}_1(\bm{x})$; the choice between the two might be guided by the expected quality in terms of prediction accuracy of $\hat{g}_0(\cdot)$ and $\hat{g}_1(\cdot)$, and the size of the group in which ITE predictions will be evaluated.